Axia-Tech/AXIA-wiki/docs/general/getting-started.md

 <br />

-For brand-new learners of AXIALunar, AXIA's canary cousin network: To learn more about how to build and maintain on the AXIALunar network, please head over to our [AXIALunar Guide][axialunar guide].

 ## Resources

 - [AXIA Crowdcast](https://www.crowdcast.io/AXIA) - List of all Crowdcast webinars that the AXIA Foundation has done.
 - [AXIA Explorer](https://AXIA.js.org/apps/#/explorer) - Browser for the AXIA network;
-  can be used for AXIA, AXIALunar, or any Substrate-based chain.
+  can be used for AXIA, or any Substrate-based chain.
 - [AXIAscan](http://axiascan.io/) \- Real-time multi-chain data for AXIA Relay Chain and AXIA Substrate chains.
 - [Subscan.io](https://subscan.io) - Explorer for Substrate based chains.